ocsf/ocsf-schema/README.md

 | `dictionary.json` | Create it to define new attributes.                          |
 | `events`          | Create it to define new event classes.                       |
 | `objects`         | Create it to define new objects.                             |

+For more information on extending the schema, please refer to the contribution guide, [CONTRIBUTING.md](https://github.com/ocsf/ocsf-schema/blob/main/CONTRIBUTING.md)

+## Versioning

+Updates to OCSF follow [semantic versioning](https://semver.org/).

+## License

+This software is licensed under the Apache License, version 2 ("ALv2").